JetBrains/teamcity-documentation/topics/net-cli-dotnet.md

 Command

 </td>

 <td>

-Select a `dotnet` command from the drop\-down.
+Select a `dotnet` command from the drop-down menu.
 Depending on the selected command, some of the options below will vary.
 The currently supported commands are:

 * [`build`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build)
 * [`clean`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-clean)